RoboJackets/igvc-software/documents/design/fine_tuning_teb_parameters.md

 - I will first watch more videos and read more articles abut timed-elastic-bands control to make sure that I understand how TEB works.
 I will learn what the appropriate values for each paramater are and what will changing each of the variables do.
-- Then, I will try to use rviz to adjust, test, and tune the parameters before I make changes to the file.
+- Then, I will try to use rviz and rqt_reconfigure to adjust, test, and tune the TEB parameters in the .ymal file.
 - If all the parameters seem to be tuned, I will then make changes to the values in the file, and test on the robot if possible.